Hugh Newell Jacobsen: Early life

 Jacobsen was born on March 11, 1929, in Grand Rapids, Michigan, to Lucy Ellen (Newell) and John Edwall Jacobsen.
 His father was initially employed as a meat importer and later worked for the War Shipping Administration during World War II.
 Consequently, the Jacobsen family moved to Washington, D.C., and he graduated from Woodrow Wilson High School in 1947.
 Jacobsen went on to study fine arts at the University of Maryland, obtaining a bachelor's degree in 1951.
 Although he originally intended to become a portrait painter, his father advised him to go into architecture for its job security.
 Subsequently, he undertook postgraduate studies at Yale University, earning a Master of Architecture in 1955.

 After completing his formal education, Jacobsen briefly worked in New Canaan, Connecticut, apprenticing to Philip Johnson in 1955.
-Subsequently, he worked for Keyes, Lethbridge and Condon in Washington, D.C., from 1957 to 1958, and was also taught by Louis Kahn.
+Subsequently, he worked for Keyes, Lethbridge & Condon in Washington, D.C., from 1957 to 1958, and was also taught by Louis Kahn.
 Jacobsen opened his eponymous Georgetown architectural firm in 1958.